Ard3ny/ard3ny.github.io/_posts/2024-01-04-Access-your-jellyfin-from-anywhere-with-tailscale-and-external-vps.md

 {: .prompt-info }

 ### Point domain to IP of your VPS
-After you've succesfully deployed your VPS, you should now know it's public IPv4.
+After you've successfully deployed your VPS, you should now know it's public IPv4.
 Copy that address and point your domain to IT

 ![DuckDns example](/assets/img/posts/2024-01-04-Access-your-jellyfin-from-anywhere-with-tailscale-and-external-vps.md/duck_dns_example.png)